vale46n1/immich_duplicate_finder/README.md

 ![image](https://github.com/vale46n1/immich_duplicate_finder/assets/36825789/dcb00a2f-947b-4855-bc77-cd6d8dd50537)

-The "Immich Duplicate Finder" is an tool designed to seamlessly be integrated with the Immich API, targeting the efficient detection and management of duplicate images through hashing (and future incorporation of machine learning technologies).
-Leveraging hashing algorithms, this project aims to enhance storage optimization and organization within the Immich ecosystem.
+The "Immich Duplicate Finder" is an tool designed to seamlessly be integrated with the Immich API, targeting the efficient detection and management of duplicate images through hashing detection (and future incorporation of machine learning technologies).
+Project aims to enhance storage optimization and organization within the Immich ecosystem.

 ### Features:

-- **Highly Accurate Detection:** Utilizes state-of-the-art algorithms to identify duplicates with precision, considering various attributes like metadata, content similarity, and more.
+- **Highly Accurate Detection:** Utilizes state-of-the-art algorithms to identify duplicates with precision based on hashing values.
-- **Flexible Management Options:** Offers users multiple ways to handle detected duplicates, including auto-deletion, manual review, and archival solutions.
 - **Easy Integration:** Designed to be effortlessly integrated with existing Immich installations, ensuring a smooth user experience without disrupting the workflow.
 - **Performance Optimized:** Engineered for minimal resource consumption, ensuring fast and efficient duplicate detection even in large datasets.
 - **User-Friendly Interface:** Comes with a simple and intuitive interface, making it accessible to both technical and non-technical users, further enriched by the comparison slider for an enhanced visual interaction.

+### Future development:

+- **Auto Deletion Options:** Multiple ways to handle detected duplicates, including auto-deletion, manual review, and archival solutions.

 ## Getting Started